-Our new home is in the Old Student Center, Room H-204, above the (as-yet unopened) Mexican restaurant occupying the former Grove Cafe space.
+Our new home is in the Old Student Center, Room H-220 (also known as "H-204" on older maps), above Taco Villa.

-Visitor parking is available in the adjacent parking lot P113, just off the corner of Gilman Dr. and Eucalyptus Grove Lane, and will run you $1/45 min (free on weekends).
+Visitor parking is available in the adjacent parking lot P113, just off the corner of Gilman Dr. and Eucalyptus Grove Lane, and will run you $2/60 min (free on weekends, but competition is tough).
 Need directions?
 Consult the UCSD Map or Google Maps.

 Coming via public transit?
 Routes 30, 101, 150, and 201/202 (Super Loop) stop at or near lot P113.

 |Tuesdays: 9am-12pm; 2-3pm;|

 |Wednesdays: 10am-1pm; 2-3pm; 4-6pm;|

 |(and various unexpected times announced through Darkstar's Facebook group|